She begins her day with tai chi, and finds meditation very beneficial.

 Mentored by members, including Joy Ross and Betty Johnson, Barbara began to take on roles within OWN and, after two years, she was elected to the management team, working in the office one day a week.

 She later became a liaison officer between the groups and the convener of the Wellness team.
-She helped set up Wollondilly Wellness, and then Coniston, south of Wollongong, which celebrated its tenth birthday in 2019.
+She worked with the interested women in the Wollondilly area to help establish Wollondilly OWN, and then Coniston, south of Wollongong, which celebrated its tenth birthday in 2019.

 Barbara has a deep commitment to wellness based on her own experience with isometric tension exercises learned at a gym, fixing a problem with swollen ankles and, thus, avoiding the need for medication.
 Exercise has played a vital role in her life, and she believes OWN has been ahead of its time in promoting the benefits of wellness through exercise and activity.